 Secret Compass runs expeditions with framework itineraries, rather than guided tours with set daily plans.
 Read more about Our Approach here.
 The following is the outline plan for this classic Chile expedition – the ‘substance’ rather than the specifics.
 A fuller itinerary is provided in the Chile Expedition Handbook which is available on request or upon application to join the team.

 The expedition starts in Chile’s capital, Santiago, which is well-served by international flights.
 The team will meet at the group hotel for an expedition briefing at 1700 before heading into town for a meal.
-The next morning, after shopping for final supplies, the team will drive out of Santiago and south on the famous Pan-American Highway to the Rio Clara valley on the Argentina border.
+The next morning, after shopping for final supplies, the team will drive out of Santiago and south on the famous Pan-American Highway before diverting towards the Argentina border.
 Where the road ends, the trekking begins.

-Trekking east initially, the team will follow a river valley to the foot of the Planchon Peteroa volcano system.
+Shouldering full packs, the team will start acclimatising en route to the foot of the Planchon Peteroa volcano system.
 This is a complex system with barren pumice fields – a reminder of previous eruptions – smoking vents and high glaciers.
 With shorter trekking days to optimise acclimatisation, the progress on this pioneering route will be steady with difficult terrain as the altitude increases.
-Descending south into the valley, there will be several river crossings as the team approach Laguna Mondaca and the glacier which feeds it.
+Continuing the trek through the volcano complex and past mountain lagoons, the team will meet our muleteers to replenish food and fuel stores for the second half of the expedition.
 The team will then be rewarded with a widened valley offering up the first views of Descabezado Grande, the headless volcano with its curiously flat top.
-Ascending Descabezado and Cerro Azul sees the team on the home-stretch with the welcome opportunity to soak off the dust in the Laguna la Inverneda.
+Ascending Descabezado and Cerro Azul sees the team on the home-stretch as they descend to the south.

 Covering the final steps with around 140km of wilderness behind them, the team will be met at the boundary of the Altos del Lircay national park to be picked up and driven back to Santiago for showers, celebrations and plenty of post-expedition reflection.
-A final team dinner will round off your expedition before the trip officially ends after breakfast on March 25.
+A final team dinner will round off your expedition before the trip officially ends after breakfast the next day.
 Team members are free to depart anytime that day or extend your stay.